JLFabillan/OS-FINAL-PROJECT/README.md

-# 🚨 911 OS Dispatch
+# 🚨 CRISIS-LINK // 911 OS Dispatch Capstone

-This project is a comprehensive, interactive Operating Systems simulator themed around a high-stakes 911 Computer Aided Dispatch (CAD) terminal.
+**CRISIS-LINK** is a comprehensive, interactive Operating Systems simulator themed around a high-stakes 911 Computer Aided Dispatch (CAD) terminal.
 Developed as a final capstone project for BS Computer Engineering, this application demonstrates the practical, real-world application of core OS resource management algorithms.

 Rather than displaying abstract textbook numbers, this system maps traditional OS hardware concepts to physical emergency dispatch logistics in a sleek, DPI-aware 2x2 dark-themed dashboard.